hasura/learn-graphql/tutorials/database/mssql/tutorial-site/content/core-concepts/1-database-concepts.md

 ## Database Objects

 Database objects are entities that hold data and its metadata.
-In other words, an object is a data structure that is used to store or reference data.
+In other words, an object is a data structure used to store or reference data.

-Some of the object types that are contained in a schema are Databases, Tables, Views, Stored procedures, Indexes, Sequences, Constraints, Triggers, and Functions.
+Some of the object types contained in a schema are Databases, Tables, Views, Stored procedures, Indexes, Sequences, Constraints, Triggers, and Functions.

 ### Further reading